-The B2B sales market is becoming more complex and competitive with each passing year, and part of the heightened stakes is reflected in the rising popularity of dedicated deal desk functions.
+The B2B sales market is becoming more complex and competitive with each passing year, and the rising popularity of deal desks reflects the heightened stakes.
 More sales teams are implementing an in-house deal desk process to help evaluate, customize, and finalize each sales deal before closing.
-The role of deal desk helps handle high-touch deals, improve sales efficiency and effectiveness, and gain buy-in from various stakeholders throughout the deal process.
-According to statistics from PwC, deal desks can reduce sales cycle times (up to 25–40 percent), enhance sales productivity (up to 15–20 percent), and increase corporate profitability (up to 5–10 percent).
+The role of the deal desk is to help handle high-touch deals, improve sales efficiency and effectiveness, and gain buy-in from various stakeholders throughout the deal process.
+According to statistics from PwC, deal desks can reduce sales cycle times by 25–40 percent, enhance sales productivity by 15–20 percent, and increase corporate profitability by 5–10 percent.

 Standardize customer quotes

 One challenge for many B2B sales teams is that the sheer complexity of high-value deals can be overwhelming.
-With multiple sales reps working with multiple customers, companies run a higher risk of quoting the wrong price or offering the wrong discount to a particular customer, compromising the overall profitability of the deal and business.
-With deal desk, you can keep a closer eye on the pricing and discounting of these opportunities and ensure consistency in the offering to maintain profitability—all while keeping the customer happy.
+With multiple sales reps working with multiple customers, companies run a higher risk of quoting the wrong price or offering the wrong discount to a particular customer, compromising the overall profitability of the deal and the business.
+With a deal desk, you can keep a closer eye on the pricing and discounting of these opportunities and ensure consistency in the offerings to maintain profitability—all while keeping customers happy.

 Get faster workflow approval

-Ideally, your deal desk should serve as a “home base” for your sales team, in a way that helps your sales leaders keep the team on track for big-picture business goals and sales KPIs.
-For example, the best-performing deal desk functions tend to help the company achieve key business insights from sales analytics, and create metrics for service level expectations that help facilitate more profitable and longer-lasting customer relationships.
-Deal desks should not just help get individual deals closed—they should also serve as catalysts for the ongoing growth and efficiency of the entire sales organization.
+Ideally, your deal desk should serve as a “home base” for your sales team in a way that helps your sales leaders keep the team on track for big-picture business goals and sales KPIs.
+For example, the best-performing deal desk functions tend to help the company achieve key business insights from sales analytics and create metrics for service-level expectations that help facilitate more profitable and longer-lasting customer relationships.
+A deal desk should not just help get individual deals closed—it should also serve as a catalyst for the ongoing growth and efficiency of the entire sales organization.

 Many sales organizations are still discovering exactly how to use the deal desk function to their best advantage.
 As the complexity of sales deals continues to increase, the opportunities to maximize sales efficiency will also increase.
 With a smart strategy and consistent deal desk practices in place, your company can maximize the value of its sales analytics, maintain profitable pricing, and handle customized features and high-touch deals of any magnitude.

 Learn how a deal desk function can help your sales revenue.
-Watch our three-minute deal desk demo to see how leading organiations are selling smarter with Anaplan’s Deal Desk solution.
+Watch our three-minute deal desk demo to see how leading organizations are selling smarter with Anaplan’s Deal Desk solution.